 Occasionally yogurt seems to go wrong… Sometimes it’s my fault (like the time I didn’t let it cool properly and killed the culture).
 But, sometimes its a combination of things – Here’s a couple of tips & ideas on what might have gone wrong and if you can salvage the batch.

-3. Don't under/over culture the yogurt - Unless you know what you're doing, you risk spoiling a yummy batch of yogurt by not letting it culture long enough or over-culturing it and having it go bad.
-I never culture for less than 12 hours and no more than 24 hours before placing it in the fridge.
+- Don’t under/over culture the yogurt – Unless you know what you’re doing, you risk spoiling a yummy batch of yogurt by not letting it culture long enough or over-culturing it and having it go bad.

 Tools & Ingredients Needed for Coconut Yogurt